Since Think with Google’s founding in 2012, hundreds of advertising leaders have generously shared their time and insights with our audience.

-Ivana Bartoletti believes that marketing teams need storytellers who can humanize the sometimes-numbing topic of privacy.
-In a 2022 article that aggregated the perspectives of chief privacy officers from around the world, Bartoletti described how she worked to create a common language that engineers, lawyers, and others across the organization could use to rally around consumer data protection.
+Ivana Bartoletti believes that marketing teams need storytellers who can humanise the sometimes-numbing topic of privacy.
+In a 2022 article that aggregated the perspectives of chief privacy officers from around the world, Bartoletti described how she worked to create a common language that engineers, lawyers, and others across the organisation could use to rally around consumer data protection.

 “To get my team aligned, I’ll sometimes talk to them about recent privacy stories in the news.
 We talk through the issues, dilemmas, and potential solutions, and this case study brainstorming gets everyone on the same page,” she said.

-You need a privacy-centric organization.
+You need a privacy-centric organisation.
 Here’s how to build it.
 Read the full piece.

 In 2020 and 2021, Think with Google published a series of video conversations between YouTube Creators and CMOs.
 This episode, featuring creator Lilly Singh and General Motors Global CMO Deborah Wahl, explored the importance of inclusivity in storytelling and business.

 “It boggles my mind when companies don’t view diversity as a superpower,” Singh exclaimed.
 “If you are selling to the world, in what scenario is it not beneficial to have the world in your company?
 To me it’s a no-brainer.”